Last updated: 20 November 2020

 I am a warm sleeper, so this lightest long sleeve base layer made by Patagonia is plenty for me (my wife uses thermal merino wool, which is warmer but heavier).
 I try to only wear this top at night when I am sleeping, but I have occasionally used it as a base layer while hiking when temperatures were below freezing.

-These gloves from Zpacks are warm, comfy, light, and water resistant.
+These gloves from Zpacks are warm, comfy, light, and stay warm when wet.
 If I am expecting a lot of rain/snow, I switch to my Mountain Hardwear Plasmics.
+I cut out the tip of the thumb and index finger on my right glove so I can use my phone.

 Extra Hiking Socks: Darn Tough (2.3 oz)

-I own two pairs of these wool socks and they are still going strong after about 70 days worth of hiking trips.
-I’ve had almost no problem with blisters in that time.
-I usually swap the socks once every day or two and wash the dirty pair and keep them in the mesh pocket on my pack to dry.
+I own two pairs of these wool socks and my first pairs lasted about 100 days worth of hiking trips.
+I’ve had almost no problem with blisters wearing these.
+I usually keep one pair dedicated for sleep and then wear that pair on my last day for a little boost of freshness!

 Head Net: Sea to Summit Insect Shield (0.7 oz)